mundyreimer/mundyreimer.github.io/_posts/2020-12-25-lindenmayer-grammars-1.md

 ### Adding Further Realism

 In all the examples we have shown so far, we have dealt with production rules that are *deterministic*.
 That is, they always occur when we can apply them.
 This determinism though allows no room for *variation* between specimen to specimen.
 To add a quality of uniqueness to each plant we can follow production rules that are stochastic instead.
 That is, each production rule *p* occurs with some probability *π(p)*.
-These systems are thus called *Stochastic L-Systems*.
+These systems are thus called *Stochastic L-Systems*.[^1]

 <br/>